What Does ACH Stand For?

-In banking, ACH stands for Automated Clearing House, which is a network used for electronic payments and money transfers.
+In banking, ACH stands for Automated Clearing House, which is a network that coordinates electronic payments and automated money transfers.
 ACH is a way to move money between banks without using paper checks, wire transfers, credit card networks, or cash.

-References to ACH can mean several things, depending where you see it.
+References to ACH can mean several things, depending on where you see it.

 On your bills, ACH means you have the option to pay your bills electronically.
-Sometimes these payments are known as eChecks, EFT, or similar.
-Instead of writing a check or entering a credit card number, you can provide your checking account details and have funds pulled directly from your account.
-In some cases, you control when that happens – in other cases your biller just pulls the funds when your bill is due, so you’ll want to be sure you have funds available in your account.
+Other terms include eChecks, EFT, or AutoPay.
+Instead of writing a check or entering a credit card number every time you pay, you can provide your checking account details and pay directly from your account.
+In some cases, you control when payment takes place (the funds only move when you request a payment).
+In other cases, your biller automatically pulls funds from your account when your bill is due, so you need to be sure you have funds available in your account.

-What exactly does Automated Clearing House refer to?
+What, exactly, does Automated Clearing House refer to?
+A definition of the terms might help:

 Examples of ACH Transactions